What is IVR? Benefits, Types, Applications & Use Cases Explained

 3. Faster Issue Resolution

-With Interactive Voice Response technology, many businesses implement virtual agents to resolve frequent queries immediately.
-This system makes it easier to complete everyday activities like booking appointments or checking service status.
-Thus, it lets agents focus on more challenging issues, leading to faster resolution.
+Many businesses implement IVR to resolve issues that do not require agent support.
+With Interactive Voice Response technology, tasks like booking appointments or checking service status can be completed easily.
+Thus, your agents focus on more challenging issues, leading to faster resolution.

 4. Anytime Availability